Maintaining Satisfactory Academic Progress (SAP)

 In order to apply for an appeal, see the appeal process section below.
 The student must demonstrate that an unusual/extenuating circumstance existed while the student was enrolled at SUNY Geneseo and had affected their academic performance; that the circumstance is now resolved or no longer exists; and provide documentation of the situation.

-An appeal is when the student petitions the school for reconsideration of their eligibility for student aid.
+Students that wish to appeal the loss of financial aid must submit a Satisfactory Academic Progress Appeal Form petitioning the school for reconsideration of their eligibility for student aid.
 Appeals will be granted in accordance with the following policy:

 An appeal for federal and/or state aid will be granted if situations beyond the student's control prevent the student from maintaining satisfactory academic progress.
-These situations must be documented by an unbiased third-party or on- or off-campus agengies.
+These situations must be documented by an unbiased third-party or on- or off-campus agencies (ex. doctor, counselor, social worker).
 The appeal will be granted only when there is reasonable expectation that the student will meet future academic requirements.

 An appeal may be granted based on: